MichaelMoroz/DeltaBetaCL/README.md

 * `cd DeltaBetaCL && mkdir build && cd build && cmake ..`

 Note, if you are using Visal Studio, you should set DeltaBetaCLEngine as the startup project.

+## Q&A
+* Why am I using OpenCL instead of OpenGL compute shaders?
+The main reason would be that I have more experience using OpenCL and OpenCL seem's to be more computationally oriented with more advanced memory control.
+While using it only for ray marching would probably be meaningless, it's definitely better suited to perform physics simulations, since it can even run on the CPU.
+And yeah, I'm definitely not using CUDA any time soon.